AI-paca/HP-EliteBook-840-G5-Sequoia/README.md

 Here are a few solutions, the main issue is GPU acceleration.
 You can play games on an AMD GPU with `DRI_PRIME=1 steam`  after disabling GPU acceleration in steam's settings.
 However, you might face issues if you run Docker containers on the GPU and access them from a browser; I use `radeontop` to monitor the load.

-- **amdgpu-pro-installer** from [aur](https://aur.archlinux.org/pkgbase/amdgpu-pro-installer), but "AMD are saying the amdgpu-pro drivers are being discontinued in favor of Mesa".
+- **amdgpu-pro-installer** from [aur](https://aur.archlinux.org/pkgbase/amdgpu-pro-installer), but "AMD are saying the amdgpu-pro drivers are being discontinued in favor of Mesa". (doesn't fix GPU acceleration)

 - **mesa with AMD flags** (doesn't fix GPU acceleration)
   <br>Clone and edit the `PKGBUILD`: